brombres/ReID/README.md

   file for editing (e.g. `ReIDChanges.txt`), then running `reid ReIDChanges.txt`.

-- `reid old.package.id new.package.id [wildcard_filepaths]`<br>
-  Only two id variations are replaced when dots (`.`) are present in the ID:

-        old.package.id -> new.package.id
-        old/package/id -> new/package/id

-  Passing `--exact` limits the search to the dot-separated variation.

 - `reid old/folder/path new/folder/path [wildcard_filepaths]`<br>
   When slashes are present in the search term, ReID replaces only exact matches, which are most often folder paths.